Follow my writing in English:

-I never decided to be an artist, I accepted it rather, as my mind, since I was a teenager, simply and intuitively creates work.
-I see images, colors, forms, creatures, and sensations floating behind my retina, and so, like an extra dimension of sense and sensitivity, I make art with this stream of inner sensations combined with my lust and intellectual eagerness to understand ideas, psychology, emotions, memory, and history.
+“I never decided to be an artist; I accepted it instead.
+Since I was a teenager, my mind has simply and intuitively created work.
+I see images, colours, forms, creatures, and sensations floating behind my retina — like an extra dimension of sense and sensitivity.
+For me, writing and making visual work are therefore impossible to separate.
+This is cross-sensing, and the term for it is synesthesia.

 In an art historical context I research on a new canon of art history where women artists are included.
 Throughout history, feminist artwork and gender studies have not been allowed to transform us—or our art history—to the extent originally intended.
 Instead of women being seen as “the other,” merely attempting to disrupt art history through artistic negotiations of our conditions of difference (historical, social, cultural), we are actively reshaping the canon of art.

-Over the past two decades, Augusta Atla has exhibited extensively at Danish institutions, including: Viborg Kunsthal, Charlottenborg Kunsthal, Museet for Samtidskunst, Kunsthal Rønnebæksholm, Sophienholm Kunsthal and Brandts.
-Her work has also been exhibited at international institutions, for example: REMAP4 Contemporary Art Festival, Athens Greece; Fundació Antoni Tàpies, Spain; Tou Scene, Stavanger, Norway; Akademie der Künste, Berlin, Germany; Center for Contemporary Art, Amsterdam, Netherlands; Institut du Monde Arabe, Paris, France; The Danish Institute in Athens, Greece; Tallinna Kunstihoone, Estonia; Michael Cacoyannis Foundation, Athens, Greece.
+REMAP4 Contemporary Art Festival, Athens Greece; Fundació Antoni Tàpies, Spain; Tou Scene, Stavanger, Norway; Akademie der Künste, Berlin, Germany; Center for Contemporary Art, Amsterdam, Netherlands; Institut du Monde Arabe, Paris, France; The Danish Institute in Athens, Greece; Tallinna Kunstihoone, Estonia; Michael Cacoyannis Foundation, Athens, Greece.

-@ PUBLIC, NATIONAL OR MAJOR PRIVATE ART COLLECTIONS
+@ PUBLIC, NATIONAL OR MAJOR PRIVATE ART COLLECTIONS:

 The Danish Art Council, Denmark